 After the war she had a serious bout of illness (pleurisy) but by 1947 she was married to dad.
 They lived in an attic in Gerrit vandeLindestraat – this is where I was born.
 Soon after mum had twins which didn’t survive.
 Looking back this seems to have due to the Rh negative – Rhesus factor.
 By 1954 she left her family behind – never to see her parents again.

 She worked at Fords, later helped dad with his business, took on house cleaning and worked in a children’s rest home.
 She did all these things resolutely.
-In the late 1960’s there were the first signs of, what we alter found out were, MS. I remember mum jogging around the block because she was concerned about her fitness.
+In the late 1960’s there were the first signs of, what we later found out was, MS. I remember mum jogging around the block because she was concerned about her fitness.
 The second half of her life was plagued by this disease.
 But she was always resolute.
 Stubbornly she refused to let the disease stop her.

 For a while she helped dad on the farm – this was part of the dream they had together.
 But soon that was too difficult.
 However, as some of the comments below reflect, she was always active with crafts.